JethroPhuah/SCDFLyfsavers/README.md

 # How can technology help?

-By utilising pressure sensors in conjuction with a software app, we are able to design a full integrated IoT system that allows station to conduct hydrant testing remotely without having to off-run a vehicle.
+By utilising pressure sensors in conjuction with a software app, we are able to design a full integrated IoT system, RoboHydrant that allows station to conduct hydrant testing remotely without having to off-run a vehicle.
 This will help enhance each station's operational readiness and ensure that they are well-equipped in terms of manpower to tackle any emergency.
 At the same time, our solution can help to eliminate all environmental cost incurred during traditional hydrant testing as mentioned above.
 Furthermore, with such automation comes increased accuracy, efficiency and reliability in collecting data for hydrants around Singapore.

 # The idea

-"" is an IoT system which utilises IBM CloudFoundry for effective relaying of information between SCDF personnel and the DPS310 barometric pressure sensor that will be installed in each fire hydrant.
+RoboHydrant is an IoT system which utilises IBM CloudFoundry for effective relaying of information between SCDF personnel and the DPS310 barometric pressure sensor that will be installed in each fire hydrant.

 More often than not, SCDF personnel choose to first test the static pressure of the hydrant as the first line of defence before determining whether there is a need to test for the flow pressure of the hydrant.
 As such, our solution consist of a mobile app which can be used to remotely control the DPS310 barometric pressure sensor in a specified hydrant to test its static pressure results.
 The app is also able to store and display all historical records of any fire hydrants within 10km radius around the station for reference.